neondatabase/website/content/docs/introduction/about.md

 **Automatically scale to meet demand.**

-Neon's autoscaling capability automatically and transparently scales up compute resources on demand, in response to your application workload, and scales down during periods of inactivity.
+Neon's autoscaling feature automatically and transparently scales up compute resources on demand, in response to your application workload, and scales down during periods of inactivity.
 What does this mean for you?
 - **You are always ready for increased load**.
 Enable autoscaling and stop worrying about occasional traffic spikes.
 - **You can stop paying for compute resources that you only use sometimes**.
 You no longer have to run a maximum potential load configuration at all times.
 - **No more manual scaling disruptions**.
 With autoscaling, you can focus more on your application and less on managing infrastructure.